IBM/ibm-satellite-storage/.github/README_TEMPLATE.md

-# Storage provider name or the template name
+# [Template Name]

-Enter the name of the storage provider or the name of your storage template
+Enter a short description of your template and storage provider.

 ## Prerequisites

-List any config steps to take before creating a configuration using with your template.
-For example: resource requirements such as volumes, nodes, supported versions, etc.
+List any config steps to take before creating a configuration with your template.
+For example, your prerequisite steps might include any or all of the following.

+- Resource requirements such as volumes, nodes, disks.
+- Supported versions

-## Parameters & how to retrieve them
+## Template parameters & how to retrieve them

 Create a table that contains the required and optional parameters that are used when creating a Satellite storage configuration with your template.